-A net contribution to the General Fund Reserve of £548,000 was made for the year and, at the year-end, the reserve stood at £9.85 million.
+A net use of the General Fund Reserve of £392,000 was made for the year and, at the yearend, the reserve stood at £9.46 million.
 This reserve provides financial flexibility to the Council for meeting exceptional and/or unanticipated items and is used to support the Council's capital investment programme.